Skip to main content

 Specific signs and symptoms of vasculitis disorders include:

-• Skin may have purple or red spots or bumps, clusters of small dots, splotches, bruises, urticaria (hives), itch.
+• Skin - purple or red spots or bumps, clusters of small dots, splotches, bruises, urticaria (hives), itch.

-• Joints may have pain, arthritis in one or more joints.
+• Joints - pain, arthritis in one or more joints.

-• Lungs display a shortness of breath, coughing up blood, signs that suggest pneumonia.
+• Lungs - shortness of breath, coughing up blood, signs that suggest pneumonia.

-• Gastrointestinal tract as indicated by mouth ulcers (sores), or stomach pain.
-In severe cases blood flow to the intestines can be blocked.
+• Gastrointestinal tract - mouth ulcers (sores), stomach pain and in severe cases blood flow to the intestines can be blocked.

-• Sinuses, nose, throat, ears where chronic (ongoing) sinus or middle ear infections, ulcers in the nose, and hearing loss are evident.
+• Sinuses, nose, throat, ears - chronic (ongoing) sinus or middle ear infections, ulcers in the nose, and hearing loss.

-• Eyes may be red, itchy and burning, increased sensitivity to light, blurred vision.
+• Eyes - red, itchy and burning, increased sensitivity to light, blurred vision.

-• Brain may experience headaches, changes in mental function, stroke-like symptoms such as muscle weakness and paralysis.
+• Brain - headaches, changes in mental function, stroke-like symptoms such as muscle weakness and paralysis.

-• Nerves resulting in numbness, tingling, and weakness in various body parts, loss of feeling or strength in hands and feet, shooting pains in arms and legs.
+• Nerves - numbness, tingling, and weakness in various body parts, loss of feeling or strength in hands and feet, shooting pains in arms and legs.

 • Granulomatosis with polyangiitis affects sinuses, lungs, kidneys, and skin.